Faculty & Staff

 Ph.D., University of California at Berkeley

 Cassandra Simmel is an Associate Professor at the School of Social Work at Rutgers University.
-She is also the Director of the MSW Certificate on Promoting Child and Adolescent Well-being (ChAP) https://socialwork.rutgers.edu/childwellbeing.
+She served as the Founding Director of the MSW Certificate on Promoting Child and Adolescent Well-being (ChAP) and will serve as the Director of the PhD Program starting in 2023.
+She served as Interim Director of the Center on Violence Against Women and Children in 2014.

-With respect to the broader social work profession, Dr. Simmel currently serves on the technical advisory board for two research projects entitled National Survey of Child and Adolescent Well-being III (NSCAW), funded by the U.S. Department of Health and Human Services, and the Building Capacity to Evaluate Interventions for Youth/Young Adults with Child Welfare Involvement at Risk of Homelessness: Phase III (YARH-3), funded by the Children’s Bureau.
+In addition, Dr. Simmel currently serves as a Senior Research Advisor on the Leadership Team at RTI for the grant award: Preliminary Activities to Support Future Data Collection for NSCAW (National Survey of Child and Adolescent Well-being).
+This project is funded by Administration for Children and Families, U.S. Department of Health and Human Services.
+Between 2015-2020 she was a member of the Technical Work Group for NSCAW III.
+Dr. Simmel also served as a Research Consultant from 2013-2020 for a research project entitled Building Capacity to Evaluate Interventions for Youth/Young Adults with Child Welfare Involvement at Risk of Homelessness: Phase III (YARH-3), funded by the Children’s Bureau at the US Department of Health and Human Services.
 She is a member of the Social Policy Committee for the Society for Social Work and Research and is a former member of the Violence Prevention Alliance at the World Health Organization.

 Dr. Simmel recently co-edited a special issue of the journal Child Welfare entitled “Twenty Years after the Foster Care Independence Act of 1999 (‘Chafee’): What We Know Now About Meeting the Needs of Teens and Young Adults.”
 She is on the editorial board for Developmental Child Welfare, Journal of Public Child Welfare, and Journal of Child Sexual Abuse.
 Prior to her position at Rutgers, she was a Society for Research in Child Development (SRCD) Child Policy Research Fellow at the U. S. Department of Health and Human Services.